 Consider now the adjoint embedding of \( X \) into a projective space, \( s\colon X \hookrightarrow \mathbb{P}^N \).
-Observe that the pullback of a codimension one foliation of degree zero on \( \mathbb{P}^N \) via \( s \) defines a codimension one foliation on \( X \) with degree zero with respect to both families.
+Observe that the pullback of a codimension-one foliation of degree zero on \( \mathbb{P}^N \) via \( s \) defines a codimension-one foliation on \( X \) with degree zero with respect to both families.
 This raises the following question: are all foliations on \( X \) with degree zero with respect to both families obtained as the pullback of a degree zero foliation on \( \mathbb{P}^N \)?

-Since the space of codimension one foliations of degree zero on \( \mathbb{P}^N \) has a unique irreducible component, the answer to this question is no, as shown in the following result:
+Since the space of codimension-one foliations of degree zero on \( \mathbb{P}^N \) has a unique irreducible component, the answer to this question is no, as shown in the following result: